Nadia Milleron: Early life and education

 Nadia Milleron was born in California in 1964 to American anthropologist Laura Nader.
-As the granddaughter of Lebanese-American activist Rose Nader, Milleron was surrounded by notable figures in the academic and activist world throughout her early childhood.
+She is the granddaughter of Lebanese-American activist Rose Nader.

 Milleron moved to Massachusetts in 1982 to attend Smith College for her undergraduate degree and then studied at the University of Iowa School of Law where she graduated with a Juris Doctor degree.
 Milleron co-authored the book, "Canada Firsts" along with her uncle Ralph Nader in 1992.

 That same year Nadia married attorney Michael Stumo, who is the CEO of the Coalition For A Prosperous America.
 The pair had 4 children.
 In 1999 the couple moved to Sheffield, Massachusetts.

 Consumer Advocacy

-On March 10, 2019, Milleron's 24 year old daughter Samya Rose Stumo was killed in the Ethiopian Airlines Flight 302 crash.
+On March 10, 2019, Milleron's 24-year-old daughter Samya Rose Stumo was killed in the Ethiopian Airlines Flight 302 crash.
 Samya Stumo was a humanitarian and global health professional.
 She was one of 157 fatalities in the crash that left no survivors.
 The day of the crash, Milleron and her family traveled to Addis Ababa, not knowing if there were survivors.
 During this trip they met many families who had lost loved ones in the crash.

 After the accident, Milleron, along with her uncle Ralph Nader, called for a boycott of the Boeing 737 Max and for whistleblowers at Boeing to come forward regarding safety issues.
 They also called on the F.A.A. not to let the 737 Max jets back in the air until more research was conducted regarding the crashes the planes were involved in.
 Milleron and her husband filed a civil lawsuit against Boeing for the wrongful death of their daughter.
 The Stumo/Milleron family civil suit against Boeing is ongoing as of 2024.
+On May 13, 2026, the jury awarded the family $49.5 M in damages.

 Milleron was featured on a special episode of ABC's 20/20 titled Falling From the Sky.
 She and her husband continued to lead the consumer safety campaign against Boeing and became major public critics of the company.
 Milleron confronted Boeing CEO Dennis Muilenburg during his testimony in front of the United States Senate regarding the crash.
 She later met with the United States Department of Justice regarding Boeing's criminal conduct.

 Milleron herself met numerous times with members of the United States House of Representatives, the Federal Aviation Administration, the National Transportation Safety Board and Illinois House of Representatives.
 Her advocacy and testimony led in part to the passage of the bi-partisan Aircraft Certification, Safety, and Accountability Act passed by Congress in 2020 and in 2021 Boeing was criminally charged with fraud related to the death of her daughter.